-Of those cases treated for stimulant use, 51.1% reported using weekly or more frequently in the month prior to entering treatment.
-There was little difference between cases reporting cocaine (main route of administration: sniff/snort, 50.0%) or crack (main route of administration: smoke, 52.7%).
+Of those cases treated for stimulant use, 55.1% reported using more than once week in the month prior to entering treatment.
+Almost all powder cocaine cases reported route of administration as sniff/snort (97.4%) while for crack the main route of administration was smoke (96.4%).
 However, TDI data do not currently collect whether these cases had a medical diagnosis of harmful use, dependence, or stimulant use disorder according to current DSM-IV or International Classification of Diseases (ICD) criteria.